 Image of a July 1972 inside page showing the original mimeograph layout and the 8-1/2"x14" long format.

-Image of the April 1975 cover page showing the Fox-Tango Logo for the first very time.
+Image of the April 1975 cover page showing the Fox-Tango Logo for the very first time.
 Note the 8-1/2"x11" format.